Techcolca/aippst4/replit.md

 - ✓ Added complete translation keys for login page in English, French, and Spanish
 - ✓ Implemented useTranslation hook in login component for proper i18n support
 - ✓ Login messages now appear in user's selected language instead of hardcoded English
+- ✓ Fixed critical Spanish translation structure bug where login object was incorrectly defined as string
+- ✓ Corrected JSON structure to properly support all login translation keys in Spanish
+- ✓ Added missing key handler for better debugging of translation issues

 June 25, 2025:
 - ✓ Fixed promotional message rotation system on homepage